Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/README.md

 CallingServerClient callingServerClient = builder.buildClient();
 ```

-Alternatively, SMS clients can also be authenticated using a valid token credential.
+Alternatively, calling clients can also be authenticated using a valid token credential.
 With this option,
 `AZURE_CLIENT_SECRET`, `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` environment variables need to be set up for authentication.
 <!-- embedme src/samples/java/com/azure/communication/callingserver/ReadmeSample.java#L117-128 -->
 ```java